A Java program is usually composed of multiple lines. Each line is composed of one or a combination of the below three input elements:

 Q. No. 10797 :-

-• The token sum which is the name of the method is called an Identifier.
+sum which is the name of the method is called an Identifier. - The tokens

-• The open brace { and the close brace } used to open and close the class and method blocks respectively are called Operators.
+{ and the close brace} used to open and close the class and method blocks respectively are called Operators.

 0 Comments